NicolasSiver/nodebb-plugin-ns-awards/README.md

 - Topic View: use Bootstrap tooltips
 - Settings for CSS classes in topic view
 - Grant Award View: indicate that zero users are selected
+- Integration: add plugin hooks, so another plugins will be able to handle changes

 ## Changelog